psergal/quiz/README.md

 Follow instructions on page `https://vk.com/club<your_vk_id>?act=tokens` Store somewhere API key, Group id
 ## Redis
+By default both modules use RedisLabs server for caching questions and answer.
+But you can set on your own server via `--memcached_server` and `--memcached_charset` arguments.
 You will needed to save user activity in a key-value DB Redis.
 Sign up [Redis Labs](https://redislabs.com/) and get the port number and the password for your database
 ## Environment setting